 When you run your holiday let in your personal name, on the other hand, you have no choice but to declare your full profits for that year in your tax return.

-It’s common for people to want to stay in control of their tax, and running your holiday let through a limited company is a legitimate way to do this – you don’t have to declare all of your yearly profits and face your tax bill increasing even more.
+It’s common for people to want to stay in control of their tax and remain tax efficient, and running your holiday let through a limited company is a legitimate way to do this – you don’t have to declare all of your yearly profits and face your tax bill increasing even more.

 Reason two: to build a holiday let business